• Home

 Gorgeous peppers grow together in this container for beautiful accent colors for your home.

-Photo first appeared in Easy Container Combos: Vegetables & Flowers and is used courtesy of Pamela Crawford.
+Photo first appeared in Easy Container Combos: Vegetables & Flowers by Pamela Crawford.
+Used with permission.

 This photo shows a delightful mix of peppers in a gorgeous container.
 Just be sure to provide plenty of water for this colorful, fast-growing plant.
 No matter what rules your HOA has for your landscaping requirements, the peppers will meet them with style.
 And add delicious, fresh vegetables to your family’s table.